 I had a Kleenex, I’m sure of it.

 Kleenex is a brand of facial tissue made by Kimberly-Clark.
 It was introduced in 1924 and has become an informal brand eponym for all such facial tissues.

 A shillelagh is a wooden walking stick that usually has a large knob at the top used as a handle; if the stick is turned around and used as a club, the knob becomes the business end.
 Sometimes the knob is hollowed out and filled with lead for extra oomph.
 It’s an Irish thing.

 Well, you’re no Barney Fife.

-Barney Fife (full character name: Bernard P. Milton Oliver Fife) is the hapless and excitable deputy sheriff in the fictional town of Mayberry, South Carolina, on The Andy Griffith Show (CBS, 1960-1968).
+Barney Fife (full character name: Bernard P. Milton Oliver Fife) is the hapless and excitable deputy sheriff in the fictional town of Mayberry, North Carolina, on The Andy Griffith Show (CBS, 1960-1968).
 The role was played by Don Knotts (1924-2006), and was revived briefly for several spinoff shows and reunion TV movies.
 Knotts won three consecutive Emmy Awards for his first three seasons on The Andy Griffith Show, and two additional Emmys thereafter; his five wins for five Emmy nominations is a record that still stands.

 They gave the camera to Dustin Hoffman.

 Dustin Hoffman is an Academy Award-winning American actor whose long career includes such acclaimed films as The Graduate (1967), Midnight Cowboy (1969), Lenny (1974), and Rain Man (1988), as well as one of the most notorious flops in movie history, Ishtar (1987).
 At 5’6”, he is one inch shorter than his Rain Man co-star Tom Cruise.